Sales Funnel vs Pipeline: How Modern B2B Teams Unite Both for Growth

 Visualization

-Funnel diagram (wide top narrowing down at each stage)
+Funnel diagram (wide top narrowing at each stage)

 Owned By

-Sales team (sales management uses it for forecasting)
+Sales team (used by sales management for forecasting)

 Marketing & Sales (shared view of lead nurturing to sales handoff)